 The Intensive Programme (IP) called "Mathematical Models in Seismology - SeisMath 2013" will consist of a set of short courses and seminars.
 Contributors will take into account methods, modelling and simulations related to above mentioned aspects of seismology.
 Although the need for newly developed mathematical modelling within seismology is very strong, its clear identification as an interdisciplinary research/training context at a European level is still in progress.
 This programme aims to provide a relevant contribution to this process by exploiting the scientific competencies of the partners.
 The short courses will be taught by physicians, geologists, engineers and mathematicians.The programme is addressed mainly to MSc and PhD students in Applied Mathematics, but also in Civil and Environmental Engineering and Applied Physics.

 Reimbursement for LLP participants

-Applicants from LLP partner institutions are eligible for a reimbursement of living and travel expenses.
+Applicants from LLP partner institutions (but not from the University of L'Aquila) are eligible for a reimbursement of living and travel expenses.

 This contribution is offered by the LLP Italian National Agency.

 - around 30 students (MSc or PhD) for the contribution for travel costs and the contribution for accommodation and subsistence costs: this corresponds to about 3 students for each partner institution.

 - around 10 teachers for the contribution for travel costs and the contribution for accommodation and subsistence costs.

 The contact person of each institution in the Organizing Committee is responsible for the selection of students in their universities.

 Reservation for lodging and contribution for subsistence costs.